 An all white Pomeranian dog should be a solid white color with no lemon or cream shadings.
 The guard hairs and undercoat is also white.
-White Pomeranians must have black eye rims, a black nose, black lips and also black pads.
+White Pomeranian eye color must be very dark, if not black.

 Newborn white baby Pomeranians are ice white with all pink points.
 By the age of six weeks, these points should have darkened to black; however, the coat will remain snow white.

-Snow White Pomeranian Puppies
+Snow White Pomeranian Puppies Color Changes

 Will A White Pomeranian Puppy Stay White?

 Cream, Orange and White Parti Colors and Light Orange, very young Pomeranian puppies are frequently erroneously described as white baby Pomeranians.
 Always look at the hair at the back of pup’s ears. is there any color other then snow white?
 If there are light orange or biscuit shadings behind the pup’s ears the dog might be parti colored, cream or even an orange Pom dog.

-It can be difficult to ascertain the color of an all white baby Pomeranian until after the coat change at around 6 months.
+It can be difficult to ascertain the adult color of an all white baby Pomeranian until after the coat change at around 6 months.

 Is an all White Pomeranian Dog a Rarity?